-Lastly – and this is good and bad – the slip-on style is uber-easy to use on a daily basis, but if you are doing any kind of trail walking or water sports, this style of Crocs will slip away entirely.
+Lastly – and this is good and bad – the Cleo and other slip-on styles are uber-easy to use on a daily basis, but if you are doing any kind of trail walking or water sports, this style of Crocs will slip away entirely.

-I owned at least 3 pairs of Crocs in the first few years of my full-time travels.
+I owned three pairs of Crocs in the first few years of my full-time travels, and I’ve recently tried them out again.
 They definitely earned their place in my travel bag.

 But keep reading for some alternatives and different viewpoints, since what I need may not be the same as what you need in the perfect travel sandal.

 I love Naots.
 I had a pair of them when I was a teenager, and they survived almost 10 years of solid abuse.
-So when Naot contacted me and asked if I wanted to reunite with these lovely babies, I could hardly wait to get my tootsies into a new pair.
+So when Naot contacted me and asked if I wanted to reunite with these lovely babies (I received a complementary pair to review), I could hardly wait to get my tootsies into a new pair.

 Although Naots come in many different styles, they specialize in a footbed that is akin to Birkenstocks; they offer full support, customized feel, anti-microbial properties, and a fit that only gets better with time.

-Because I was in Grenada at the time, I didn’t have a chance to try on and properly fit my perfect pair of Naots.
+Because I was in Grenada at the time and I have oddly-shaped feet (bunions in the making), I didn’t have a chance to try on and properly fit my perfect pair of Naots.
 As such, the pair that was sent to me wasn’t quite a right fit, and ended up being uncomfortable, and since the footbed on the style I chose was so deep, I regularly came down badly on the footbed and rolled my ankle.

-The footbed is very high quality with contouring, support, custom fit over time, and anti-microbial properties.
+The footbed is high-quality with contouring, support, custom fit over time, and anti-microbial properties.
 (You can also choose different types of footbeds from the deep bed similar to the Naots above, to a more sleek version as shown here).

-I chose the Trophy style because they can be dressed up or down, they’re fairly light and compact to pack away, and the ankle straps make them way more stable for walking, running (as in, to catch a bus), and even taking to (light) trails.
+I chose the Trophy style (pictured above, since replaced by the Grand Z) because they can be dressed up or down, they’re fairly light and compact to pack away, and the ankle straps make them way more stable for walking, running (as in, to catch a bus), and even taking to (light) trails.